SitwalaM/zindi_mlops/README.md

 # Training Details

 Training details and config specifics can be found in this [Colab Notebook](https://drive.google.com/file/d/1uFUCEc5m6yI_ya6IVis6ProN0V3ubj5X/view?usp=sharing)
-Training was done with the following dependencies using kaggle notebook using T4 x 2.
+Training was done with the following dependencies using kaggle notebook on T4 x 2 GPUs.
 Trainining time was approximately 3 hours.
 Training Requirements:

 ```